kariBifs/ViennaGUI/README.md

 GUI for ViennaRNA is a
-basic GUI that allows users to add sequences either as user input or from a file.The user is allowed to select one of the three programs (RNAfold, RNAalifold, RNAplfold).
+basic GUI that allows users to add sequences either as user input or from a file.
+The user is allowed to select one of the three programs (RNAfold, RNAalifold, RNAplfold).
 The PostScript files generated are also displayed in a GUI.
 This is for local ViennaRNA.
 <br>